 What is your journey to Ball State?

-What are your research and teaching interests?
+What are some of your hobbies/non-academic interests?

 I enjoy spending time with my husband and two kids.
 Most of my nights and weekends involve getting everyone to and from activities.
 When I get the chance, I love to spend time outdoors or diving into an enjoyable book.